You want smart political talk without the meltdowns?

 This is the tip of the iceberg.

-Same Kaya, we'll see you both on TV tonight.
+We'll see you both on TV tonight.

 Well, Steve is very committed.

-He's a friend of mine, and he's very committed to getting things passed.
+He's a friend of mine and he's very committed to getting things passed.

-I mean, look, I I have, you know, despite what the press writes, I have great relationships with actually many senators, but in particular with most Republican senators.
+I mean, look, I have, you know, despite what the press writes, I have great relationships with actually many senators, but in particular with most Republican senators.

 But we're not getting the job done.